Elektrobit/crinit/README.md

 ## Build Requirements

-In order to build crinit, som prerequisites have to be installed.
+In order to build crinit, some prerequisites have to be installed.

 - a modern GCC toolchain with C17 support
 - cmake >= 3.21